jacobmischka/sasylfvim/README.md

 filetype=sasylf``` (the latter can be done automatically using the autocommand from above).

+Since the syntax highlighting script uses regions to match lemmas and theorems, one can use `:set foldmethod=syntax` to enable folding of lemmas and theorems.
+But since this method only supports one level of folding, it may be a better idea to just use `:set foldmethod=indent` when working with properly indented files.

 ### Inserting Missing Rules
 The file ftplugin/sasylf.vim defines a function SASyLFComplete(), which inserts missing rules into a file.
 The function inserts only the missing rules